-Articles 8 and 9 of the Protocol on the Privileges and Immunities of the European Union was expressly invoked by Luigi De Magistris in his request.
+Article 8 of the Protocol on the Privileges and Immunities of the European Union was expressly invoked by Luigi De Magistris in his request.
 With reference to Article 68 of the Italian Constitution, quoted above, Article 9 is not relevant in this case.
 Luigi de Magistris is therefore obviously relying solely on Article 8.

-The book in question was published at a time when Luigi de Magistris was a Member of the European Parliament, following his election during the 2009 European Parliament elections.
+The statements were made and the interview was published at a time when Luigi de Magistris was a Member of the European Parliament, following his election during the 2009 European Parliament elections.